PreFrontalCorporate/ocap-kernel/packages/extension/README.md

 ## Usage

-`yarn build` creates a production build of the extension, while `yarn start` runs a dev server with hot reloading.
+Build options:

+- `yarn build` for production builds
+- `yarn build:dev` for development builds (source maps enabled, minification disabled)
+- `yarn start` for watched development builds

 To use the extension, load the `dist` directory as an unpacked extension in your Chromium browser of choice.
-You may have to manually reload the extension on changes, event with the dev server running.
+You have to manually reload the extension on changes, even with `yarn start` running.

 The extension has no UI.
-To start the background service worker, click the extension's action button in the browser bar.
-Once the service worker is running, inspect it via `chrome://extensions`.
-With the console open, you can evaluate arbitrary strings in a SES compartment:
+Simply inspect the extension's background service worker via `chrome://extensions` to start it.
+With the console open, you can send commands via the `kernel` global.
+This allows you to e.g. evaluate arbitrary strings in a SES compartment:

 ```text
 > await kernel.evaluate('[1, 2, 3].join(", ");')